veeto

 Summary

 Assembly Member Zbur's Local Electrification Planning Act requires California cities and counties with populations over 75,000 to develop comprehensive electrification and decarbonization plans between 2027 and 2030.
-These plans must outline strategies for expanding electric vehicle charging infrastructure, supporting zero-emission vehicle fleets, and increasing renewable energy resources across residential and commercial sectors.
+These plans must outline strategies for expanding electric vehicle charging infrastructure, transitioning buildings to electric power, and deploying renewable energy systems across residential and commercial areas.

-Cities and counties may comply by designating previously adopted plans that meet the requirements or by incorporating the mandated elements into their next general plan update.
-The law applies to charter cities as well as general law cities, reflecting the Legislature's determination that greenhouse gas reduction through electrification constitutes a matter of statewide concern.
-Local governments maintain authority to levy fees and assessments to fund implementation of their adopted plans.
+Cities and counties may fulfill these requirements by either creating new standalone plans or incorporating the mandated elements into their next general plan update.
+Jurisdictions that have previously adopted similar plans meeting the specified criteria may designate those existing documents to satisfy the requirement.
+The act applies to all qualifying cities, including charter cities, based on legislative findings that greenhouse gas reduction through electrification constitutes a matter of statewide concern.
+Local agencies maintain authority to levy fees and assessments to fund implementation of the required planning activities.

 40% progression